 Dallas, TX 75204

 I am pleased to apply for the medical receptionist position at General Medical.
-I have 4+ years of experience in managing the schedules of 12 physicians across different specializations, with other 120 appointments made daily with no errors.
+I have 4+ years of experience in managing the schedules of 12 physicians across different specialisations, with other 120 appointments made daily with no errors.
 I am looking to leverage existing skills to make a bigger difference at General Medical.

-At UrClinic, I managed the calendars of 12 physicians of different specializations: endocrinology, gastroenterology, sports medicine, internists and family doctors.
+At UrClinic, I managed the calendars of 12 physicians of different specialisations: endocrinology, gastroenterology, sports medicine, internists and family doctors.
 For 11 months straight, I maintained a 100% patient satisfaction rate based on post-appointment surveys.
 After implementing a new scheduling and appointment reminder system, I managed to save 8+ hours of work every month that was spent on chasing people up.
 Similarly, the reminder system reduced the number of missed appointments by 78%.
 In the past year, I trained three new receptionists, two of which now independently work at our South Dallas location.
 All three remain employed by UrClinic and have been model employees.

 I am excited at the difference I could make at General Medical.
 I am a problem solver, my first act in the current position was finding a new office supplies vendor and cutting monthly office costs by 12%.
-I bring an innovative edge to the table—I grew UrClinic’s patient base by 18% in a year through organizing weekly Q&A sessions with physicians on our social media channels.
+I bring an innovative edge to the table—I grew UrClinic’s patient base by 18% in a year through organising weekly Q&A sessions with physicians on our social media channels.

 When would be a good time to schedule a call or meeting to discuss how we can leverage my experience to provide maximum improvements at General Medical?